Death of Alexander the Great: Causes

-Other popular theories contend that Alexander either died of malaria or was poisoned.
-Other retrodiagnoses include noninfectious diseases as well.
+Malaria

 According to author Andrew Chugg, there is evidence Alexander died of malaria, having contracted it two weeks before the onset of illness while sailing in the marshes to inspect flood defences.
 Chugg based his argument on the Ephemerides (Journal) compiled by Alexander's secretary, Eumenes of Cardia.
 Chugg also showed in a paper in the Ancient History Bulletin that the Ephemerides are probably authentic.
-Chugg further noted that Arrian states that Alexander "No longer had any rest from the fever" halfway through his fatal illness.
+Chugg further noted that Arrian states that Alexander "no longer had any rest from the fever" halfway through his fatal illness.
 This is evidence that the fever had initially been intermittent, which is the signature fever curve of Plasmodium falciparum (the expected malarial parasite, given Alexander's travel history and the severity of the illness), thus enhancing the likelihood of malaria.
 The malaria version was also supported by Paul Cartledge.

+Typhoid fever

+According to the University of Maryland School of Medicine report of 1998, Alexander probably died of typhoid fever (which, along with malaria, was common in ancient Babylon).
+In the week before his death, historical accounts mention chills, sweats, exhaustion and high fever, typical symptoms of infectious diseases, including typhoid fever.
+According to David W. Oldach from the University of Maryland Medical Center, Alexander also had "severe abdominal pain, causing him to cry out in agony".
+The associated account, however, comes from the unreliable Alexander Romance.